-Outside of the surveyor costs, council and planning fees, and costs required by other government authorities (which can cost up to $50,000.00 depending on project).
+Outside of the surveyor costs, council and planning fees, and costs required by other government authorities.
 The final costs involved in registering your subdivision at the Title Office to create your new titles for a 2 lot subdivision are:

 - Bank Consent Fees: Est. $200.00-400.00 (depending on bank)